 - Jan 2008, No-Tag Team, Flash game.
 Position: game designer, programmer.
 A short, experimental game about two game avatars who wander an unknown land without ever finding each other.
 Made in a Flash Workshop at Boston Community College.
 Available to play at http://www.mysite.com/thisisnotagteam.html

 The creative work sample represents your best or most relevant work.
 Choose a major piece of work (for drawings or photos, choose a small group or themed selection) that you are extremely proud of for your creative sample.
-This work might be digital or analog, it or may be a film, photo essay, script or story.
+This work might be digital or analog, it may be a film, photo essay, script or story.
 If you have completed a game or animation project, you should strongly consider including this.
 However, make sure your piece is easily viewable by the admissions committee.
 If you are uncertain that your software will run, include screenshots and a video play-through just in case.

 You should keep in mind that the committee has limited time to look at each applicant's file, so send a creative sample that can be viewed, played or read in less than 10 minutes.
 Please limit the length of a written creative sample, e.g. movie scripts and prose should be no more than 20 pages.
 We are looking for individuals who show both proven talent and personal initiative.
 Use the creative sample to show us your best work and the portfolio to show us the breadth of your creative endeavors.
-Please note, your creative work sample will not be returned to you.

 We require you to post your creative work sample online.
 For physical games and creative pieces, you can submit a pdf of the rules or text, along with video, photographs and other documentation.
 An online link will allow you to showcase several of your works, giving the committee a better sense of your skills and talent.
-You may send in a physical creative work sample to support your digital submission, but it is not required.

 Three letters of recommendation (no particular format) are required.
 Any letters submitted as part of your University application can be used towards the three letters of recommendation required for the Cinematic Arts application.
 Please submit any letters of recommendation online via the Common Application.
 If your recommender is unwilling to submit their letters online, please have them mail your letters to USC's Office of Undergraduate Admissions.
 Applicants are responsible for verifying that letters of recommendation have been received by USC.